‘Caution fatigue’ may lead to COVID-19 spike, experts warn as crowds increase ahead of Diwali

 He noted that there has been a decline in the number of infections post-September in many urban areas, likely because of the build-up of pockets of population immunity that have slowed down transmission.

-“However, the virus continues to spread both in parts of urban areas that have been unaffected so far as well as in rural India which is where the bulk of the population lives,” the director of the Center for Disease Dynamics, Economics & Policy in Washington told PTI.
+“However, the virus continues to spread both in parts of urban areas that have been unaffected so far as well as in rural India which is where the bulk of the population lives,” the director of the Center for Disease Dynamics, Economics & Policy in Washington said.

 Citing the example of the 1918 Spanish flu that killed over 50 million people, Laxminarayan said complacency was common during the second wave of a pandemic.